OllieJones/git-webhook-responder/README.md

 ### Action

-The program then spawns a shell and runs the command `on-webhook` (or the comm.
-That shell script or program does what you want it to do.
-A good way to deploy the command is to put in `~/bin/` and make it executable.
+The program then spawns a shell and runs the command `on-webhook` (or the command you specified in your configuration stanza for the particular repo.)
+You can write that shell script or program to do what you want it to do.
+A good way to deploy it on your server is to put in `~/bin/` and make it executable.

-`on-webhook` has parameters describing the webhook.
+`on-webhook` is invoked with parameters describing the webhook.
 When you write it, **you must check the parameters** to make sure it does what you want done.